 Instructions on how to properly run anti-virus software and completely remove malware from your system.

 Tips on how to learn from your experience with viruses on your computer.
 Further sugestions for the safe use of computers with regards to general and data security/safety

 Students may download the following free software in order to protect their computer.
-We recommend that students use McAfee and Malwarebytes to protect their system however AVG is an alternative for McAfee.
-WARNING You should never install McAfee or AVG, together, or alongside any other anti-virus program (Norton Anti-Virus/F-Secure) because these programs will conflict with one another and cease to function properly.
+We recommend that students use AVG and Malwarebytes to protect their system.
+WARNING You should never install AVG alongside any other anti-virus program (Norton Anti-Virus/F-Secure) because these programs will conflict with one another and cease to function properly.

 - Prevention is important

 - Make sure to have anti-virus installed and keep it updated on a daily basis.

 - Use it as well.
 Do virus scans at least once a week!

 - Be aware of what you're downloading.
 Make sure the website is credible.

 - A URL/link with gibberish (avvasdada.com) is probably not credible